Patrick-Vogt/bookery/README.md

 # Bookery

 Manage all your ebooks locally and send it to your reader!
-Install Bookery on your NAS (i.e. Synology) and drop all your ebooks into the upload field.
+Install Bookery on your NAS (i.e. Synology) and drop all your epubs into the upload field.
 Bookery will extract the needed metadata (author, title, cover) and organize the needed folder structure.
-You can easily search all your books and send them with 2 clicks directly on your reader!
+You can easily search all your books and send them with 2 clicks directly on your reader! - Works with Amazon Kindle

 ## Installation